Article Translations: (Spanish)

 - a blood test to look at the gene associated with Marfan syndrome

 How Is Marfan Syndrome Treated?

-There's no cure for Marfan syndrome because the gene change cannot be reversed, but most of the symptoms can be treated.
-It's important for your child to keep regular doctor's visits for testing of the heart, eyes, and bones.
+There's no cure for Marfan syndrome because the gene change cannot be reversed.
+But most of the symptoms can be treated.
+It's important for your child to go to all regular doctor's visits for testing of the heart, eyes, and bones.
 This way the care team can find any problems early and start treatment right away.